-According to the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the following behaviors are prohibited: sexual harassment (quid pro quo or hostile environment), sexual assault, dating violence, domestic violence, stalking, sexual exploitation and retaliation.
-For more information, please see the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493.
+According to the Student Sexual Misconduct Policy, the following behaviors are prohibited: sexual harassment (quid pro quo or hostile environment), sexual assault, dating violence, domestic violence, stalking, sexual exploitation and retaliation.
+For more information, please see the Student Sexual Misconduct Policy.

-How does Chapman determine whether a violation of the sexual misconduct policy occurred?
+How does Chapman determine whether or not a violation of the sexual misconduct policy occurred?

 After the investigation, the matter will be referred to a hearing.
 The hearing board utilizes a preponderance of evidence standard to determine whether it is "more likely than not" that a violation of University policy occurred.
-This means that the hearing board decides, based on the information gathered in the investigation and from the parties (Complainants, Respondents, and Witnesses) during the hearing, whether or not it is more than 50% likely that a violation occurred.
+This means that the hearing board makes a determination, based on the information gathered in the investigation and from the parties (complainants, respondents, and witnesses) during the hearing, whether or not it is more than 50% likely that a violation occurred.
 This makes the conduct process different from the criminal process, which requires the highest standard of evidence, known as "beyond a reasonable doubt."
-For more information about the hearing, please refer to the Student Policy on Sexual Harassment Prohibited by Title IX and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493.
+For more information about the hearing, please refer to the Student Sexual Misconduct Policy.